UTheCat/jumpvalley/docs/player/camera.md

 ## Third person with Shift-Lock

 This mode of the camera is the same as third-person without Shift-Lock, except with Shift-Lock enabled.
 In Juke's Towers of Hell, the camera is shifted a certain distance to the right whenever Shift-Lock is enabled, and there may be an option to toggle this positional shift in Jumpvalley.

+## Calculating Angular Orientation

+Player input can only change the yaw and pitch angles of the camera.
+The camera's roll angle is not affected by player input.

+## Calculating Position